 Each of them has its upsides and downsides.
-Some are liquids and others are granules, which you spread across the ground and water.
+Some are liquids, and others are granules, which you spread across the ground and water.
 Contact a herbicide vendor to ask which one is the best for you.

 Putting down a weed barrier before you create the rock landscape curbs plenty of weeds.
 Your best option is using a piece of fabric that blocks the sun from reaching weeds.
 This fabric is most often polyester or polypropylene.
-You can put 2–3 inch mulch layer on top of the barrier for extra weed protection.
+You can put a 2–3 inch mulch layer on top of the barrier for extra weed protection.

-You can use cardboard for a weed barrier too but it will decompose over time.
+You can use cardboard for a weed barrier, too, but it will decompose over time.
 Even the fabric barrier will weaken with time and after each reuse.

 Another kind of barrier you can use is steel edging.
 It looks like a tiny wall that goes into the ground and prevents the weed creepers from spreading.
 The steel edging helps you maintain a clear line of separation between rocks and grass.
 It also helps by keeping weeds out of rock landscaping.